 Innovation and entrepreneurship are fundamental drivers of economic growth.
 Studies show that diversity is key to sparking innovation and developing holistic solutions in early-stage ventures, however, women and people of color are still deeply underrepresented in every area of I&E. In particular, Black women and other women of color face unique obstacles while pursuing STEM innovation.
+In fields which historically have been male-dominated like clean energy, crucial first steps have been made to close the gender gap but there is much more to do to ensure equity.

 We recently celebrated some of the innovative breakthroughs and groundbreaking inventions developed by Black women engineers throughout history and shed light on the systemic, racist barriers that Black women, Indigenous women, and other women of color continue to overcome in accomplishing these innovative feats.